skedwards88/dragon/story.md

 - reputation: int
 - gold: int
+- actions: int ?
 - time in cave: int, increases whenever move to cave location/sublocation
 - unsinged body parts: [eyebrows, hair, nose, ears, heels]
+- singed body parts: []
 - fire: bool
 - naked: bool
 - squirrel dead: bool
+- horse dead: bool
+- horse tethered: bool
+- horse mounted: bool
 - poisoned: bool
 - dragon sleep: bool
 - poopy: bool
+- handkerchief damp: bool
+- masked: bool
+- baby cough: bool
+- played for adolescent: bool

 ## Items

 - All items
   - Actions
     - Take (if item location is not inventory).
 You now have {item description}.
+    - Drop (if item is in inventory) (item location changes to player location).
+You drop the {item name} at/in the {player location}.
-    - Drop/Give (if item is in inventory) (item location changes to player location).
-You drop/give the {item name} at/in/to the {player location}.
+    - Give (if item is in inventory) (item location changes to player location).
+You give the {item name} at/in/to the {player location}. can give to any sentient item at location or in inventory todo.
+What happens if you give something and then want it back--should you only be able to give things that are replenishable (apples, berries) or meant to be given?
+If you try to give something that isn't meant to ge given, should the response be {recipient} doesn't want this?
-    - Use (if item is in inventory)
+    - Use (if item is in inventory).
+Use has item specific verb.

 - Lute
   - Location starts as room
   - Take: The instrument feels familiar in your hands.
-  - Use:
+  - Use (play):
     - todo
+    - if location is adolescent and adolescent is crying/ if crying adolescent at location
+      - if have not played for adolescent: The music seems to cheer the youth up.
+Can you just do infinitely for increased reputation?
+Reputation + 1
+      - else: They appreciate the music, but don't seem keen to listen all day.
     - else: You play a beautiful melody.

 - Clothes
   - Location starts as wardrobe
-  - Use: naked = false.
-You put your clothes on.
+  - Use (wear): if naked.
+You put your clothes on. naked = false.
   - Drop: naked = true.
     - You strip down and drop your clothes at/in the {player location}
-    - If stream or fountain: In addition to above: Your clothes look much cleaner now.
+    - If stream or fountain: In addition to above: Your clothes look much cleaner now. todo lose reputation if at fountain (drinking water)?

 - Handkerchief
   - Location starts as null